 AAHomecare commissions oxygen study

-WASHINGTON - In response to a "whole host of threats," including the 13-month cap on oxygen reimbursement proposed in President Bush's FY2007 budget, AAHomecare announced in late February that it has commissioned a study to examine the costs associated with delivering home oxygen.
+WASHINGTON - In response to a "whole host of threats," including the 13-month cap on oxygen reimbursement proposed in President Bush's FY2007 budget, AAHomecare announced last week that it has commissioned a study to examine the costs associated with delivering home oxygen.

 "There's an ongoing need to have clear, credible data that demonstrates everything that goes into oxygen therapy and to educate CMS and Congress on that," said Michael Reinemer, the association's vice president for communications and policy.

-AAHomecare contracted Mechanicsburg, Pa.-based Morrison Informatics to conduct the study.
-Providers had to complete and return the surveys to Morrison by March 10, 2006.
-AAHomecare expected to release the results of the study in late March or early April, Reinemer said.
+AAHomecare has contracted Mechanicsburg, Pa.-based Morrison Informatics to conduct the study.
+Surveys have already been mailed to oxygen providers, and providers must complete and return them to Morrison by March 10, 2006.

 Other threats prompting AAHomecare to commission the study include the OIG's plans to conduct a study this year that looks at utilization (are beneficiaries receiving the services they are supposed to get?) and reimbursement (is it too high?).